homeserversltd/updates/REMOTE.md

 For integration issues or questions:
 1. Review system logs in `/var/log/`
 2. Check Python orchestrator documentation
 3. Verify system dependencies and permissions
+4. Monitor for module self-update patterns